diegocard/backbone-presentation/README.md

 Thanks to
 ---------
-- [backbonetutorials.com](http://backbonetutorials.com/) for the demo and modularization code.
+- [backbonetutorials.com](http://backbonetutorials.com/) for the demo and modularization code